 - (1) Since by definition, commodity pools are mutual funds, they are subject to mutual fund rules unless those rules are specifically excluded.
 The Instrument contains only those provisions that are specific to commodity pools.
-Provisions applicable to all mutual funds, including commodity pools, are contained in National Instrument 81-102. - (2) Persons involved with the establishment or administration of a commodity pool should review the following rules: - 1.
-National Instrument 81-102.
+Provisions applicable to all mutual funds, including commodity pools, are contained in National Instrument 81-102. - (2) Persons involved with the establishment or administration of a commodity pool should review the following rules:

+- 1. National Instrument 81-102.
 That National Instrument contains general rules concerning the operation of mutual funds, all of which are applicable to commodity pools unless specifically excluded by the Instrument. - 2.
 Applicable mutual fund related securities legislation.
 For example, commodity pools are subject to the financial statement reporting requirements for mutual funds, except as varied or supplemented in the Instrument. - 3.
 Prospectus requirements of the securities legislation of a jurisdiction applicable to long form issuers generally, and mutual funds in particular.
 National Instrument 81-101 Mutual Fund Prospectus Disclosure does not allow commodity pools to use the prospectus disclosure system created by that National Instrument. - 4.
 Securities legislation of a jurisdiction that applies to dealers in securities of a mutual fund.
 Since commodity pools are mutual funds, dealers registered in a jurisdiction to sell mutual funds can trade in these securities.
-The Instrument imposes additional proficiency requirements for salespersons who are registered to sell only mutual funds and for the supervisors of trades in commodity pools.
+The Instrument imposes additional proficiency requirements for salespersons who are registered to sell only mutual funds and for the supervisors of trades in commodity pools, in all jurisdictions other than British Columbia.
+Dealers registered to sell securities (including mutual funds) in British Columbia should look to local British Columbia securities regulations for guidance.